Start here

 For VPS/Windows Users

 Using a VPS is recommended if you are on Windows, as all the instructions for installing your node are for Linux/macOS users.
-A VPS, in general, is an ideal setup as you can use Tmux or Screen to run your node constantly in the background without needing your machine to be plugged in or turned on.
+A VPS, in general, is an ideal setup as your node is constantly running in the background without needing your machine to be plugged in or turned on.

 If you intend to run your node locally, try and use a setup where your PC or machine can stay plugged in throughout the day.
 Otherwise, you can use a plug-n-play device such as Dappnode, which you can plug in and forget about.